andreaDiClaudio/nosql_project/README.md

 # NoSQL Project
-OLA for NoSQL Project by Orestis, Sugat, Andrea
+OLA for NoSQL Project by Orestis, Saugat, Andrea

 # How to install